IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment; Democracy and Human Rights

-Project Summary: The University of Washington, an Asian American and Native American Pacific Islander-serving Institution, will use its IDEAS grant to create International Indigenous Paths, supporting its goal of increasing the number of Indigenous students who study abroad.
-The University of Washington’s Native Scholars Program will partner with the University of British Columbia to recruit first-year Indigenous students and equip them with the tools to successfully navigate the study abroad experience, paving the way for future students to do the same.
-Several activities will support this objective, such as site visits to the University of British Columbia to introduce the students to peers, key staff, faculty members, and Indigenous spaces around campus; a faculty panel and class visits to give students an understanding of the academic opportunities available; and workshops to provide resources and guidance for students to navigate the study abroad application process.
-Through their experiences at the University of British Columbia, students will learn about Canadian climate change research and policy and leave with more knowledge and understanding of how Indigenous human rights are acknowledged and incorporated into the student experience at home and abroad.
+Project Summary: The University of Washington (UW), an Asian American and Native American Pacific Islander-serving institution, will use its IDEAS grant to create International Indigenous Paths, a new program to support the institution’s goal of increasing the number of Indigenous students who study abroad as they are an underrepresented group in study abroad.
+UW’s Native Scholars Program will partner with the University of British Columbia (UBC) to recruit first-year Indigenous students for a week-long faculty-led trip to UBC.
+This experience will equip students with the tools to successfully navigate the study abroad experience, paving the way for future students to do the same.
+Several IDEAS grant-funded activities will support this objective, such as site visits to UBC; a faculty panel and class visits to give students an understanding of the academic opportunities available; and workshops to provide resources and guidance for students to navigate the study abroad application process.
+Upon completing their experience at UBC, students will return to campus with a deeper understanding of how Indigenous human rights are acknowledged and incorporated into the student experience at home and abroad.

 University of Wyoming